-The Italian Ministry of Infrastructure and Transport and Ente Nazionale per l'Aviazione Civile (Civil Aviation Authority) announced a landmark decision earlier this month allowing medium- to large-sized dogs to accompany their owners in the cabin.
+The Italian Ministry of Infrastructure and Transport (MIT) and the country's civil aviation authority, Ente Nazionale per l'Aviazione Civile (ENAC), announced a landmark decision earlier this month allowing medium- to large-sized dogs to accompany their owners in the cabin.

-This means dogs weighing more than 8 to 10 kg (or 17 to 22 lbs—the current limit for most airlines) can now travel beside their owners instead of in the cargo hold.
+Dogs weighing 8 to 10 kilograms can now travel beside their owners instead of in the cargo hold.

 Animali a bordo degli #aerei: si allarga la possibilità di trasportare gli amici a quattro zampe in cabina anziché in stiva come auspicato dal ministro @matteosalvinimi.
 Lo stabilirà il cda di @EnacGov https://t.co/fgAagCh6Wo pic.twitter.com/fimqmEsqfA